New way to hike the Back Road to the Monastery in Petra from September '22

 Length of the hike

-If you want to arrange a guide and transfer to Little Petra just let me know via this form:
+If you’d like us to arrange a guide and transfer to Little Petra, let us know via the below form: